 SINGLE ACTING RECIPROCATING PUMP

 If a reciprocating pump uses one side of the piston for pumping liquid, then it is known as a Single Acting Reciprocating Pump.
+A reciprocating pump is often a positive displacement pump that works on a movement of piston reversal concept within a cylinder, which draws fluid during forward stroke and delivers it under pressure during return or reverse stroke.

 The main parts of a single acting reciprocating pump are discussed below.